keptn/keptn.github.io/content/docs/0.5.0/reference/custom-service/index.md

 ## Logging

-To inspect your service's log messages for a specific pipeline run, as described in the [Keptn's log](https://keptn.sh/docs/0.2.0/reference/keptnslog/) section, you can use the `shkeptncontext` property of the incoming Cloud Events.
+To inspect your service's log messages for a specific deployment run, you can use the `shkeptncontext` property of the incoming Cloud Events.
 Your service has to output its log messages in the following format:

 ```json
 {